calumgrant/logical/docs/worklist.md

     - Efficient indexing?
     - Arbitrary joins
 - Implement `query` predicate.
+- What about object-orientation?
+- Warn on empty predicates
 - Perhaps have an Evaluation::SetRow() so that it's possible to store the row?
 - Report duplicate attributes a bit better.
 - Count total number of rows stored.